Our ever-growing list of Adult Party Games will help you in planning your

 Line up into 2 teams (is fun to line up boy/girl/boy/girl, etc) The first

-person in each team is given a ball to place under his/her chin.
-He/she must
+person in each team is given a ball (or an orange) to place under his or her chin.

-pass the ball to the next in line but neither may use his/her hands.
+pass the ball to the next in line but neither may use their hands.
 The

 players can use all the parts of their bodies to pass the ball but it's